What to Do If a Truck Driver Flees the Scene of an Accident in Oklahoma

 Being victimized by a fleeing truck driver can be frustrating, especially if you’re injured, or your vehicle is seriously damaged.
 If the other driver ever flees, you’re left to deal with the aftermath alone.
 Acting quickly can help preserve your rights and build a strong case.

-The first thing you should do following a hit-and-run truck accident is to safely move yourself out of danger and seek medical help if necessary.
+The first thing you should do after a hit-and-run truck accident is move yourself out of danger.
+Then, seek medical help if necessary.
 Prompt medical attention is always advisable, even if you’re unsure you’ve been injured.
 Certain injuries, like traumatic brain injuries, may not be apparent until days following an accident.

-If you’re physically and mentally able to, take steps to document the scene.
-Whether you jot down notes so you don’t forget what happened, use your smartphone to capture the scene, or gather witness information, this evidence will be a powerful tool for law enforcement agencies and your legal representative should you take legal action.
+If you’re physically and mentally able, take steps to document the scene.
+You can jot down notes so you don’t forget what happened.
+Use your smartphone to capture the scene.
+You can also gather witness information.
+This evidence will be a powerful tool for law enforcement agencies and your legal representative.

 Make sure to call the local police or Oklahoma Highway Patrol following an accident.
 Not only is it legally required in certain situations (accidents resulting in injury, death, or property damage of $300 or more), but it also helps your legal case.
 Once police arrive at the scene, they will create a detailed accident report, which documents essential information and helps determine the fault that followed the accident.

-Once you’ve ensured safety and taken the appropriate steps following an Oklahoma truck accident, consult with a truck accident attorney immediately.
+After ensuring safety and taking the proper steps following an Oklahoma truck accident, consult with a truck accident attorney right away.
 The experienced personal injury attorneys at Aizenman Law Group have handled countless truck accident cases and know what it takes to secure favorable outcomes that hold hit-and-run drivers accountable for their actions.

 How Aizenman Law Group Can Help